junxng/rag-adk-vertex-ai/README.md

 Upload the file "embedding-and-vector-stores.pdf" to the GCS bucket gs://adk-embedding-and-vector-stores-dungnq49/ and use "embedding-and-vector-stores.pdf" as the destination blob name.
 Do not ask for confirmation.

-Upload the file "operationalizing-generative-ai-on-vertex-ai-using-mlops.pdf" to the GCS bucket gs://adk-operationalizing-generative-ai-on-vertex-ai-using-mlops-dungnq49/ and use "operationalizing-generative-ai-on-vertex-ai-using-mlops.pdf" as the destination blob name.
+Upload the file "operationalizing-generative-ai-on-vertex-ai.pdf" to the GCS bucket gs://adk-operationalizing-generative-ai-on-vertex-ai-dungnq49/ and use "operationalizing-generative-ai-on-vertex-ai.pdf" as the destination blob name.
 Do not ask for confirmation.

 Upload the file "solving-domains-specific-problems-using-llms.pdf" to the GCS bucket gs://adk-solving-domains-specific-problems-using-llms-dungnq49/ and use "solving-domains-specific-problems-using-llms.pdf" as the destination blob name.
 Do not ask for confirmation.
 ```